apache/nuttx-apps/examples/README.txt

-  CONFIG_EXAMPLES_POLL_NOMAC         - (May be defined to use software assigned MAC) CONFIG_EXAMPLES_POLL_IPADDR        - Target IP address CONFIG_EXAMPLES_POLL_DRIPADDR      - Default router IP addess CONFIG_EXAMPLES_POLL_NETMASK       - Network mask
+  CONFIG_EXAMPLES_POLL_NOMAC         - (May be defined to use software assigned MAC) CONFIG_EXAMPLES_POLL_IPADDR        - Target IP address CONFIG_EXAMPLES_POLL_DRIPADDR      - Default router IP address CONFIG_EXAMPLES_POLL_NETMASK       - Network mask

   In order to for select to work with incoming connections, you